BASc.; MASc. (Windsor); Ph.D. (Birmingham, UK); P.Eng.

 Engineering Office Wing, Room 337

-An award from the Canadian Foundation for Innovation and British Columbia Knowledge Development Fund has been awarded in 2007, which enables the purchase of a Scanning Transmission Electron Holography Microscope (STEHM), Field Ion Beam/Scanning Electron Microscope (FIB/SEM), Ion Miller and Plasma Cleaner.
-A lecture given at UVic on September 25 and October 2, 2007 described this infrastructure and its applications.
+An award from the Canadian Foundation for Innovation and British Columbia Knowledge Development Fund was awarded in 2007 enabling the creation of a Scanning Transmission Electron Holography Microscope (STEHM), Field Ion Beam/Scanning Electron Microscope (FIB/SEM), Ion Miller and Plasma Cleaner.
+The STEHM has proven to be the most stable microscope in the world as well as one of the highest resolution microscopes.

 Dr. Herring started his research career in 1977 as an undergraduate student working as a research assistant in the laboratories of the University of Windsor, the Chalk River Nuclear Laboratories (CRNL) and at Dofasco Steel Company, being introduced to many research scientists, types of research projects and research methods.
 From 1980 to 1982, he did his MASc at the University of Windsor, Canada and Chalk River Nuclear Laboratories, writing a thesis entitled, "Neon Ion Simulation of Neutron Induced Growth in Zirconium Alloys".
 This work measured the dynamic dimensional changes of Zr and its alloys in an ion-irradiation environment using a Laser for dimensional measurements, electron microscopy for the material structures characterization, and computer simulations of the reaction rate theory.